Monocopter: UAVs

 Monocopters, in which the entire aircraft rotates about its center of mass as it flies, present advantages and challenges as unmanned aerial vehicles (UAVs) to the designer.
 As highly centripetal machines, they cannot be manned.

 The first of these monocopters were constructed by Dr. Charles W. McCutchen and powered by reciprocating model airplane engines in 1952.
 He flew them at Lake Placid and named them "Charybdis machines".
 Other early experimenters were William Foshag and Joe Carter.

 These types of monocopters caught on in the model airplane world, particularly in Eastern Europe, where free flight record-setting models were constructed by George Horvath of Hungary, Sergei Vorabyev and V. Naidovsky of Russia, and Steffan Purice of Romania.
-An exception to the lack of US enthusiasm was Francis Boreham's "Buzzcopter" of 1964 and Ken Willard's "Rotoriser" of 1984.
+An exception to the lack of US enthusiasm was Dick Place's "Flying Machine" of 1964 and Ken Willard's "Rotoriser" of 1984.
 In 2002, Ron Jesme made the first successful electric propeller monocopter.
-Daedalus Research of Logan Utah also manufactured a monocopter kit, "Maple Seed," using a 0.049 model-airplane engine.
+Daedalus Research of Logan, Utah, also manufactured a monocopter kit, "Maple Seed," using a 0.049 model-airplane engine.

 Gordon Mandell of the M.I.T.
 Model Rocket Society designed a model-rocket engine powered monocopter, which he named "turbocopter," and published the design concept in his column "Wayward Wind" in Model Rocketry Magazine in 1969.
 A later version of this was researched at MIT in 1980.
 This design prompted Korey Kline, an early member of the Tripoli Rocketry Association, to design his own rocket-powered monocopters which fly on long-burn model rocket engines.
 They were demonstrated at various rocket launch events in the 1980s to crowds that raved at their performance.
 A few were manufactured as kits by Ace Rocketry at that time.